 Except for John Lennon, that is!
 He had his newly written song “Revolution” in mind.
 Since manager Brian Epstein, who highly discouraged his “boys” from expressing their political views, had passed away less than a year before, John felt pressed to let the world know how he felt about recent events in the world.

 But did that settle the decision as to what the next single would be?
 John ran the group through extensive recording sessions to master what he felt was going to be their next worldwide hit but, being that The Beatles thought of themselves as a democratic unit, it could be vetoed.
 And it was.
 That early recording did get released on their November released album “The Beatles” (aka the “White Album”) under the title “Revolution 1,” but Paul in particular didn't think it was commercial enough to make the grade as their next single.
-Not taking this lying down, John worked at getting his message out to the masses by reworking the song in a suitable way to be accepted by his band as potential for their next big hit.
+Not taking this lying down, John persevered at getting his message out to the masses by reworking the song in a manner suitable to be accepted by his band as their potential next big hit.
 This reworking then became the highly acclaimed hit we all know as “Revolution.”

 "I wanted to put out what I felt about revolution," John stated in 1970.
 "I thought it was about time we spoke about it, the same as I thought it was about time we stopped not answering about the Vietnamese war when we were on tour with Brian Epstein and had to tell him, 'We're going to talk about the war this time and we're not going to just waffle'...That's why I did it: I wanted to talk.
 I wanted to say my piece about revolutions.
 I wanted to tell you, or whoever listens, to communicate, to say, 'What do you say?
 This is what I say.'"

 "I had been thinking about it up in the hills in India,” John continues.
 “I still had this 'God will save us' feeling about it: 'It's going to be all right.'”
 This indicates that at least the seed of the idea for the song began germinating while The Beatles were in India in the spring of 1968 studying Transcendental Meditation with the Maharishi.
-It has been stated that the protests that year in opposition to the Vietnam War, as well as other political issues, in America, Britain and Poland, steered Lennon away from the "summer of love" mentality of 1967 into a mindset of a need for political change.
-Most of the song was written as of May 28th, 1968, evidenced in a demo recording that was recorded on that day which included everything but the final verse with the "Chairman Mao" reference.
+It has been stated that the protests that year in opposition to the Vietnam War, as well as other political issues, in America, Britain, France and Poland, steered Lennon away from the "summer of love" mentality of 1967 into a mindset of a need for political change.
+Most of the song was written as of May 28th, 1968, evidenced by a demo recording that was recorded on that day which included everything but the final verse with the "Chairman Mao" reference.
 John's 1972 interview for Hit Parader Magaine includes his statement that he "should never have put that in about Chairman Mao," adding, I was just finishing off in the studio when I did that."
 This indicates that the final verse was written at the time of their first official recording session for “Revolution 1” on May 30th, 1968.

-John has been very vocal throughout the remaining years of his life regarding his intentions in the lyrics of the song.
+John has been very vocal throughout the remaining years of his life regarding the intentions behind the lyrics of the song.
 In 1968 he explained: “What I said in 'Revolution'...is 'change your head.'
 These people that are trying to change the world can't even get it all together.
-They're attacking and biting each others' faces, and all the time they're all pushing the same way.
+They're attacking and biting each other's faces, and all the time they're all pushing the same way.
 And if they keep going on like that it's going to kill it before it's even moved.
 It's silly to bitch about each other and be trivial.
 They've got to think in terms of at least the world or the universe, and stop thinking in terms of factories and one country.”

 Continuing, he states: “The point is that the Establishment doesn't really exist, and if it does exist, it's old people.
 The only people that want to change it are young, and they're going to beat the Establishment.
 If they want to smash it all down, and have to be laborers as well to build it up again, then that's what they're going to get.
 If they'd just realize the Establishment can't last forever.
 The only reason it has lasted forever is that the only way people have ever tried to change it is by revolution.
 And the idea is just to move in on the scene, so they can take over the universities, do all the things that are practically feasible at the time.
 But not try and take over the state, or smash the state, or slow down the works.
 All they've got to do is get through and change it, because they will be it.”